ChanthMiao/ghc-wiki-mirror/Tracking-Spurious-Failures.md

 ## Background

 GHC and a few related projects are developed with [GitLab CI].
-Tests and other tasks are run automatically.
-If the system for running those tasks fails, it creates a frustrating development experience and wastes time.
+Tests and other tasks are run automatically, which mostly works great.
+If the system for running those tasks fails, however, it creates a frustrating development experience and wastes time.

 Thus we have a high-level goal of stabilizing CI.